graasp/graasp/src/services/item/plugins/geolocation/specifications.md

 - `lat`: latitude
 - `lng`: longitude
 - `country`: derived from `lat` and `lng`, could be `null`
+- `addressLabel`: human readable address, this value can be in any language depending the user
 - `item_path`: attached item, that can be inherited (a folder gives its geolocation to its children).

 `lat` and `lng` are always defined.
 However they could not match a specific `country` (ie. ocean).